Activity

 @sharyn-abbott-6596

-Speaker, Author, Publisher and founder of Ultimate Business University, a school for US kids at risk based in Belize.
+Speaker, Author, Publisher and founder of a school for US kids at risk in Belize.
+I also have access to free funding for Humanitarian Projects.

 Joined Apr 29, 2025